GCOM7140/group-project/README.md

-There is no one "right" way to organize this proposal; however, you should make sure to outline what you plan to do&mdash;between the date this proposal is due and the week you present to Robin&mdash;very carefully.
-While your memo must be concise, it should illustrate that your group has thought critically, and in a divergent manner, about C'ville Meals' organization.
-Your idea(s) should have the potential to become a concrete, comprehensive, and convincing Instagram campaign that logically stems from data-informed insights.
+There is no one "right" way to organize this proposal; however, you should make sure to outline what you plan to do&mdash;between the date this proposal is due and the week you present&mdash;very carefully.
+While your memo must be concise, it should illustrate that your group has thought critically, and in a divergent manner, about the automakers and their competitive positions.
+Your idea(s) should have the potential to become a concrete, comprehensive, and convincing recommendation that logically stems from data-informed insights.

-Regarding the second requirement for this memo, we want to see that you have more than a surface-level understanding of the {cvillemeals} data package, which you are being trained to analyze.
-At a minimum, you should have already thought about and experimented with {dplyr} statements to get these data sets into the forms you need them in.
-This is why it is important to describe not only your analysis but also the data you intend to use.
-Although not required, it will be exemplary if you describe any new-to-the-world tidy datasets that you have compiled or plan to compile.
-For example, you could supplement the `post` table in the {cvillemeals} package with comparable data for another account that has successfully implemented a relevant month-long Instagram campaign.
+Regarding the second requirement for this memo, I want to see that you have more than a surface-level understanding of the {tslatwtr} data package, which you will be trained to analyze.
+At a minimum, you should have already thought about and experimented with {dplyr} statements to get its data sets into the forms you need them in.
+That is why it is important to describe not only your analysis but also the data you intend to use.
+Although not required, it will be exemplary if you describe any new-to-the-world tidy data sets that you have compiled or plan to compile.
+For example, you could supplement the `tweet` table in the {tslatwtr} package with comparable data for another account that has successfully implemented a month-long Twitter campaign using the Twitter API.

-For the third requirement, two questions we want to see you convey answers to
+For the third requirement, two questions I want to see you convey answers to
 include: How do you plan on analyzing these data sets (i.e., with what methods?), and what artifacts (e.g., graphics and model estimates) do you plan on producing?

 Again, there is no grade associated with this status check; however, this is an opportunity to gain valuable feedback on the approach you have devised to satisfy the project requirements.
-Your professors will review your memo in detail and provide feedback meant to guide you toward a high-quality final report and presentation.
-If appropriate, a meeting may be scheduled to discuss your memo in more detail and ensure that your group is on a path toward success.
+I will review your memo in detail and provide feedback meant to guide you toward a high-quality final report and presentation.
+If appropriate, I may schedule a meeting to discuss your memo in more detail and ensure that your group is on a path toward success.

 ## Report Guidelines

-Your report should advocate for an Instagram campaign that C'ville Meals could put into place in the May 2022 to April 2023 time frame.
+Your report should advocate for a set of tweets that a major automaker could put into place in the May 2023 to April 2024 time frame.
 Base your recommendation on (i) a decision-making process with strong [principles][Dalio 2017]; (iii) data that are described [clearly, completely, and credibly][Zhang and Shaw 2012]; (iv) a breadth and depth of analyses that are applied